 8. Scapa Flow

-Famously once a British Naval Base, the body of water known as Scapa Flow was once invaluable to the British Grand Fleet thanks to its premium geographic position.
+Once a British Naval Base, the body of water known as Scapa Flow was invaluable to the British Grand Fleet thanks to its premium geographic position.

 At the conclusion of the First World War, many vessels, both British and German, were scuttled here, turning the water into a graveyard of sorts for some massive sea ships that once ruled the waves.